Tour Du Mont Blanc

 Once each payment is made, it becomes non-refundable.

 Travel insurance is always a good idea to prevent loss of funds in case of an unexpected cancellation or even injury while on the trip.
 The easiest way to get insurance is to purchase along with your flight purchase.
+You may consider purchasing insurance from World Nomads (F4A will receive a small commission for any purchase made through this link.
+Thank you.)

 1st Half (trekking clockwise route) – 9 days/ 8 nights